munificent/craftinginterpreters/book/functions.md

 code if the argument count doesn't match the function's arity.
 JavaScript discards any extra arguments you pass.
 If you don't pass enough, it fills in the missing parameters with the magic sort-of-like-null-but-not really value `undefined`.
-Python raises a runtime error if the argument list is too short or too long.
+Python is stricter.
+It raises a runtime error if the argument list is too short or too long.

 I think the latter is a better approach.
-Passing the wrong number of arguments is almost always a bug, and I find it to be a common mistake in practice.
+Passing the wrong number of arguments is almost always a bug, and I find it a common mistake in practice.
 Given that, the sooner the implementation draws your attention it, the better.
 So for Lox, we'll take Python's approach.

-Before calling the callable, we check to see if the argument list's length matches the callable's arity:
+Before invoking the callable, we check to see if the argument list's length matches the callable's arity:

 ^code check-arity (2 before, 1 after)